MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-migration-classic-resource-manager.md

 2. Manual or Scripted Check
   * In this step, you can optionally use the configuration that you downloaded earlier to validate that the migration looks correct.
 Alternatively, you can also log into the portal and spot check the properties and resources to validate that metadata migration looks good.
-	* If you are migrating a Virtual Network, most configuration of virtual machines will not be restarted.
+	* If you are migrating a Virtual Network, most configuration of Virtual Machines will not be restarted.
 For applications on those VMs, you can validate that the application is still up and running.
 	* You can test your monitoring/automation and operational scripts to see if the VMs are working as expected and if your updated scripts work correctly.
 Please note that only GET operations will be supported when the resources are in the Prepared state.
   * There will no set time window before which you need to ‘commit’ the migration.
 You can take as much time as you want in this state.
 However, please note that the Management plane will be locked for these resources until you either ‘abort’ or ‘commit’.
   * If you see any issues, you can always ‘abort’ the migration and go back to the ‘Classic’ deployment model.
 Once you go back, we will open up the management plane operations on the resources so you can resume normal operations on those VMs in the Classic deployment model.